hed-hog/docs/docs/modules/admin/screen.md

-# Screen Module
+# Screen

-**Hedhog Screen** module is part of the HedHog framework and provides functionalities for managing screens in your application.
+**Hedhog Screen** submodule is part of the HedHog framework and provides functionalities for managing screens in your application.
 It offers a set of RESTful API endpoints and service methods to handle CRUD operations and pagination for screens.

 ### Features